frankyeh/UNet-Studio-Website/doc/gui_cx.md

 # [Optional] Step C2: View/Modify a Connecometry Database

-After creating the database file, you can check the alignment of the database or add/remove subjects to/from the database using [**Step C2a**:**Modify a Connecometry Database**]. ***A quick visual checking on the database is recommended.***
+After creating the database file, you can check the alignment of the database or add/remove subjects to/from the database using [**Step C2a**:**Modify a Connecometry Database**].

+***TIP***
+You can store demographic values with the connectometry DB file:
+1. Open the .db.fib.gz in [Step C2: View/Modify a Connectometry Database].
+2. Load the demographic using [Files][Open Demographics]
+3. Overwrite the .db.fib.gz file by [File][Save DB as...]

 ## Additional processing for longitudinal studies

-If you are going to study the change in a longitudinal study, use [**Step C2a**:**Modify a Connecometry Database**] to calculate the difference between baseline scan and follow-up scan for each subject (e.g. base of s#1, follow-up of #1, base of s#2, followup of s#2...etc.) and save a new database.

 Skipping this if your study is a cross-sectional study (has no repeat scans of the same subjects).